-Placing a Student on Involuntary Leave of Absence due to Reasons of Community Safety deems it appropriate, these procedures will be initiated:
+Placing a Student on Involuntary Leave of Absence due to Reasons of Community Safety

-The Senior Associate Dean for Medical Education may be alerted to a student's disruptive or unsafe behavior from a variety of sources on campus.
-The Senior Associate Dean for Medical Education can identify a designee to act on his/her behalf under this policy.
-If the Senior Associate Dean for Medical Education
+The Vice Dean for Academic and Curricular Affairs may be alerted to a student's disruptive or unsafe behavior from a variety of sources on campus.
+The

+Vice Dean for Academic and Curricular Affairs can identify a designee to act on his/her behalf under this policy.
+If the Vice Dean for Academic and Curricular Affairs deems it appropriate, these procedures will be initiated:

-- 1. The Senior Associate Dean for Medical Education will notify the student that an involuntary leave is under consideration and the reason(s) why an involuntary leave is under consideration.
+- 1. The Vice Dean for Academic and Curricular Affairs will notify the student that an involuntary leave is under consideration and the reason(s) why an involuntary leave is under consideration.
 The student will have the opportunity to respond. - 2.
-The Senior Associate Dean for Medical Education will discuss with the student the implications of and procedures relating to an involuntary leave of absence. - 3.
-The Senior Associate Dean for Medical Education will gather information necessary to make an individualized and or assessment of the student's ability to safely participate in the Medical College program and to meet the Medical College's requirements for professionalism and adherence to technical standards.
-The Senior Associate Dean for Medical Education may confer as feasible and when appropriate in a particular matter with other administrative units regarding the need for a leave of absence. - 4.
+The Vice Dean for Academic and Curricular Affairs will discuss with the student the implications of and procedures relating to an involuntary leave of absence. - 3.
+The Vice Dean for Academic and Curricular Affairs will gather information necessary to make an individualized and or assessment of the student's ability to safely participate in the Medical College program and to meet the Medical College's requirements for professionalism and adherence to technical standards.
+The Vice Dean for Academic and Curricular Affairs may confer as feasible and when appropriate in a particular matter with other administrative units regarding the need for a leave of absence. - 4.
 During these consultations, these individuals will pay particular attention to the criteria for invoking an involuntary leave, specifically whether the student's behavior is disruptive of the Medical College's learning environment and whether the behavior poses a direct threat to the safety of others.
 Consideration will also be given to accommodations that may reasonably be provided that will mitigate the need for the involuntary leave. - 5.
-The Senior Associate Dean for Medical Education may require a mental or physical evaluation if he or she believes it will facilitate a more informed decision. - Following these consultations, the Senior Associate Dean for Medical Education will make a
+The Vice Dean for Academic and Curricular Affairs may require a mental or physical evaluation if he or she believes it will facilitate

-- decision regarding the involuntary leave of absence, and must provide written notice of this decision to the student. - 7.
-Within five days of receiving the decision of the Senior Associate Dean for Medical Education, the student may submit an appeal of the decision in writing to the Provost for Medical Affairs or designees.
+- a more informed decision. - 6.
+Following these consultations, the Vice Dean for Academic and Curricular Affairs will make a decision regarding the involuntary leave of absence, and must provide written notice of this decision to the student. - 7.
+Within five days of receiving the decision of the Vice Dean for Academic and Curricular Affairs, the student may submit an appeal of the decision in writing to the Provost for Medical Affairs or designees.
 After reviewing the matter fully, the Provost for Medical Affairs or designees will issue a written decision, which shall be final. - 8.
-When safety is an immediate concern, the Senior Associate Dean for Medical Education or designee may remove a student from the Medical College pending final decision on involuntary leave.
+When safety is an immediate concern, the Vice Dean for Academic and Curricular Affairs or designee may remove a student from the Medical College pending final decision on involuntary leave.
 If this action is deemed necessary, the student will be given notice of removal.
-An opportunity to be heard by the Senior Associate Dean for Medical Education and appeal the decision will be provided at a later time.
+An opportunity to be heard by the Vice Dean for Academic and Curricular Affairs and appeal the decision will be provided at a later time.